-We believe learning isn’t confined to four walls, it demands creativity, collaboration, and freedom of movement.
+We believe learning isn’t confined to four walls.
+It demands creativity, collaboration, and freedom of movement.
 That’s why we employ open-concept floor plans for our classroom spaces that are designed specifically with kids in mind.
-Alternative seating and round tables allow students to learn in the way that suits them best, and encourage collaboration.
+Alternative seating and round tables allow students to learn in the way that suits them best and encourages collaboration.
 We reject institutional white walls in favor of warm, vibrant colors.
 In short, our unique spaces adapt to our learners, not the other way around.

-Our newly completed Exploratorium is a technologically equipped space for inquiry-based experience learning in Science, Technology, Engineering, Arts, and Math (STEAM), allowing learners to investigate vocational skills.
+Our Exploratorium is a technology-equipped space for inquiry-based experience learning in science, technology, engineering, arts, and math (STEAM), allowing learners to investigate vocational skills.

 Additionally, our outdoor classroom is designed to engage learners and increase their understanding of learning concepts through nature.
-The classroom aims to instill a sense of wonder and love for nature and the outdoors, and develop a respect for all living things.
+The classroom aims to instill a sense of wonder and love for nature and the outdoors and to encourage a respect for all living things.
 It also offers opportunities for learners to connect with hands-on experiences.
 The curriculum for outside is meaningful and created to deepen learning through enriching activities that connect certain aspects of the classroom projects with the outdoors.